Suunto 9 Baro Review

 It's not as low profile as other models, like the Suunto Core, but we think that its other assets make up for it.

-At $700, there are many other pieces of more-essential, high-quality gear that you could buy for less.
+There are many other pieces of more-essential, high-quality gear that you could buy for less.
 If it's an either-or proposition, make a sound investment in, say, a durable tent instead of this watch.
 On the flip-side, we think it offers more per dollar than the Garmin Fenix 5x Plus Sapphire.
 At the end of the day, we would have some difficulty shelling out the money for it, but if an altimeter watch with fancy fitness-tracking features is your thing, then we don't think you'll regret the dollars you spend on this model.

 The 9 Baro is a full-featured ABC watch and much, much more.
 It has an intuitive interface, and its touchscreen is a unique advantage over other models that we tested.
 If you're in the market for an altimeter watch+, then we highly recommend trying out this model.